martenframework/marten/docs/docs/models-and-databases/reference/query-set.md

 query_set.prefetch(:author__favorite_tags)
 ```

-In some situations it might be necessary to use a custom set for the prefetched records.
-This is possible by providing a `custom_query` argument:
+In some situations it might be necessary to use a custom query set for the prefetched records.
+This is possible by providing a `query_set` argument:

 ```crystal
 # Query all lists and order the list items by its position